Inner City (band)

 Inner City is an American electronic music group that formed in Detroit, Michigan, in 1987.
-The group was originally composed of the record producer and composer Kevin Saunderson and the Chicago, Illinois, vocalist Paris Grey.
+The group was originally composed of the record producer and composer Kevin Saunderson (born September 5, 1964) and the Chicago, Illinois, vocalist Paris Grey (born November 5, 1965).
 Saunderson is renowned as one of the Belleville Three—along with Juan Atkins and Derrick May—high school friends who later originated the Detroit techno sound.
 In February 2018, Billboard magazine ranked them as the 69th most successful dance artists of all-time.

 Musical career

 Inner City topped the US Billboard dance chart five times, and had nine top 40 hits on the UK Singles Chart.
-The group is best known for its early dancefloor-pop music crossover tracks "Big Fun" (UK #8, US Dance #1) and "Good Life" (UK #4, US Dance #1).
-Other hits include "Do You Love What You Feel" (UK #16, US Dance #1) and "Whatcha Gonna Do with My Lovin'" (UK #12, US Dance #8).
+The group is best known for its early dancefloor-pop music crossover tracks "Big Fun" (UK No. 8, US Dance No. 1) and "Good Life" (UK No. 4, US Dance No. 1).
+Other hits include "Do You Love What You Feel" (UK No. 16, US Dance No. 1) and "Whatcha Gonna Do with My Lovin'" (UK No. 12, US Dance No. 8).
 The music videos to these songs received significant airplay throughout the world.
-Later work introduced a hybrid of techno, jazz and swing beats with a more soulful sound in the vein of downtempo British groups such as Soul II Soul and Massive Attack.
+Later work introduced a hybrid of techno, jazz and swing beats, with a more soulful sound in the vein of downtempo British groups such as Soul II Soul and Massive Attack.
 The group recorded three albums for Virgin/EMI Records and two singles for Columbia/SME Records.